Bounds on the conditional and average treatment effect with unobserved confounding factors: Bounds on Conditional Average Treatment Effect

-Assumptions \ref{assumption:holder-smooth}--\ref{assumption:lebesgue-equiv} and the consequent (minimax optimal) convergence rates for $\what{\tau}^-(\cdot)$ reflect typical behavior of non-parametric estimators of a regression function~\cite{newey1997convergence,Stone80}.
-These constitute the high order terms of the approximation error for estimating the CATE $\tau(x)$ without unobserved confounding~\cite{kunzel2017meta}.
+where the convergence rates reflect typical behavior of (minimax optimal) non-parametric estimators of a regression function~\cite{newey1997convergence,Stone80}.
+These constitute the high order terms of the approximation error for estimating the CATE $\tau(x)$ without unobserved confounding~\cite{kunzel2017meta}, if the smoothness of the CATE $\tau(\cdot)$ is of a similar order to the individual parameters $\theta_z(\cdot)$, $\mu_z(\cdot)$ and $e_z(\cdot)$.
+Interesting future work would be to develop a method that adapts to the complexity of $\tau^{-}(\cdot)$, itself, as done by \citet{nie2017learning} and \citet{kennedy2020optimal}.